 Chocolate-Chunk Cookies with Almonds

-We up the nutrition of the beloved chocolate-chip cookie, keeping its milk-dunking goodness.
+We've upped the nutrition of the beloved chocolate-chip cookie, while keeping its milk-dunking goodness.

 - 1 cup whole-wheat flour, spooned and leveled

 - 1 cup unbleached all-purpose flour, spooned and leveled

 - 1/2 cup oat flour, spooned and leveled

 - 1 tablespoon water

 - 7 ounces bittersweet chocolate (70% cacao), coarsely chopped